pskl/glitch3d/README.md

 ## License

-The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).

-## TODO
-- write specs
+Copyright © 217 PSKL <hello@pascal.cc>
+This work is free.
+You can redistribute it and/or modify it under the terms of the Do What The Fuck You Want To Public License, Version 2, as published by Sam Hocevar.
+See the COPYING file for more details.